agustinusnathaniel/agustinusnathaniel/README.md

 I'm currently working as a Frontend Engineer.
 Most of the time I work with TypeScript and React.<br/>
 I make fun projects in my free time and share it here.
-Whether to explore more around React and its frameworks (Gatsby, Next.js), Ionic, or trying out Svelte and Vue.

 I like exploring useful and fun tech products (surfing around ProductHunt), traveling, and doing some visual arts (graphic design, videography, photography).